The 9 Best Environmental Charities in the US

 Fret not.
 All is not yet lost.
 Many advocacy groups around the world are standing up to defend Mother Nature.
 And we can all be part of the fight too – in our own little ways.
 Making a donation to these environmental charities would be a good start.

 To help you figure out which charities to support, we scoured various charity watch organization websites.
-Here are the best and most recommended environmental charities in the US:
+Here are the best environmental charities in the US:

 Natural Resources Defense Council